 A mobile phone that is casually placed on the table or you give it to them because suddenly you’ve lost the ability to send texts.
-It’s called a smart phone for a reason, so play smart.
+It’s called a smart phone for a reason, so play it smart.
 Talk is cheap but pixelated pieces of art are priceless.

-The truth hurts and sometimes it gets you what you want.
+The truth hurts, but sometimes gets you what you want.
 I can’t remember how many times it has gotten me out of trouble.
 Stopped by the police?
 No problem.
 Accused of something?
 Tell them the obvious and they’ll have a good laugh.
 I rammed into a car that was driving down downtown in the early morning.
 Not the best time to be in an accident.
 The force of the impact hurled the car in front a few feet forward.
 The driver got out, I got out.
 He examined his trunk.
 I examined my hood.
 With rage filled eyes he started at me.
 I knew there was no way I could get out of this.
 ‘It’s my fault’, was how I introduced myself.
 Laughter was his first name.

 So how you use the truth really depends upon your creativity.
 I know there are other similar instances tucked away somewhere in my mind.
-I’ve had my fair share of run ins with the law.
+I’ve had my fair share of run-ins with the law.
 Look back on your own life.
 Moments that pleasantly surprised you.
 Think back to the situation and the person who inspired it.
 I hope you find your answers.

 Do you know why children are experts at persuasion?
 Because they’re cute.
-Cute and because they choose the right words.
+They’re cute and because they choose the right words.
 The right words here being simple words.
-Look at all the famous speeches.
-I have a dream, Yes we can, We are about to embark on a great crusade.
+Look at all the famous speeches; I have a dream, Yes we can, We are about to embark on a great crusade.
 Simple and to the point.
 Be simple and for God’s sake don’t beat around the bush.
 Children keep it simple and they tell you exactly what they want.
 Know what else they do?
 They’re persistent.

 Touching back upon the Romans and doing like them, if not doing them, you must always advertise an air of certainty.
 No one is certain, no one can be.
 Act like it and it will show.
 Like love, certainty is a drug and like all drugs, people can’t have enough of it.
-Times will be rough, you won’t have all the information but that’s okay.
+Times will be tough, you won’t have all the information but that’s okay.
 Act as someone in command.
 It is hard to resist someone who is.

 An unethical consideration:

 This is something a woman is more likely to do.
-Gender stereotype aside both sexes should know about it.
+Gender stereotype aside. both sexes should know about it.
 When the stakes are high and things aren’t going the persuaders way, they will cry.
 No one expects that, especially from a grown up.
 You might have seen children doing it, they cry and then they look around to see if anyone’s paying attention.
-This is the the adult version of it.
+This is the adult version of it.
 It takes a real heart of stone to not care at that particular moment.
 Just be aware that something like this could happen.